As Trump heads to border, Dems double down on ‘manufactured crisis’ claim

 TRUMP DECLARES CRISIS AT BORDER

 How the two sides will bridge this difference – and how long they will resist a compromise – remains unclear.
-The mounting impact of the partial shutdown, which initially was limited but will increase as more federal workers miss paychecks this cycle and services like those at national parks suffer, is likely to increase pressure on Congress and the White House to deal in the coming days.
+The mounting impact of the partial shutdown, which initially was limited but will increase as more federal workers miss paychecks this cycle and services like those at national parks suffer, is likely to increase pressure on Congress and the White House to forge a deal in the coming days.

 Yet Trump told congressional leaders the standoff could last months, even years, as he demands Washington take action to stem the flow of illegal immigrants, drugs and criminals crossing the border.